praduman-dharma/DT/MySql/README.md

 ## 1. Database Fundamentals

 ### What is a Database?

+Is a Collection of data (Information) stored in format that can easliy be accessed.

 A database is an organized collection of structured data stored electronically in a computer system.
 Databases allow for efficient data storage, retrieval, and management.

 **Key Characteristics:**